Not registered yet?

 Terawatt (TW)

 A measure of electrical power equal to one million megawatts.
-TWh represents the number of terawatts produced or consumed in an hour.
+Terawatt hour (TWh) represents the number of terawatts produced or consumed in an hour.

 Trading Date

-Any calendar day since 1 January 2003 when electricity prices are traded in the NEMS.
+Any calendar day since 1 January 2003, when electricity prices are traded in the National Electricity Market of Singapore (NEMS).
 One trading day consists of 48 trading periods.

 Trading Month

-Any calendar month since 1 January 2003 when electricity prices are traded in the NEMS.
+Any calendar month since 1 January 2003, when electricity prices are traded in the National Electricity Market of Singapore (NEMS).
 One trading month may contain up to 31 trading days.

 Trading Quarter

 Each year consists of four quarters.
-Q1 is from January to March Q2 is from April to June Q3 is from July to September Q4 is from October to December.
+Q1 is from January to March, Q2 is from April to June, Q3 is from July to September and Q4 is from October to December.

 Trading Week

-A trading week starts on a Sunday and ends on a Saturday e.g. 26 January to 1 February 2003 formed one week.
-Typically each trading week contains 7 days.
-However some trading weeks may contain less than 7 days e.g. in 2003 Week 1 and Week 53 had only 4 days each.
+A trading week starts on a Sunday and ends on a Saturday.
+Typically, each trading week contains 7 days.
+However, some trading weeks may contain less than 7 days, e.g., in 2003, Week 1 and Week 53 had only 4 days each.

 Uniform Singapore Energy Price (USEP)